 How to think about content strategy for a luxury audience

+Does fashion need content strategy?
 If fifteen years ago someone told luxury brands they would soon need to become media powerhouses, they would have never believed it.
 But look at what happens today: brands like Gucci, Burberry and the rest publish so much content to their social channels every week.
 This is, of course, unavoidable.
-Staying silent is not an option anymore: content has become a necessary tool to keep the audience constantly engaged.
+Staying silent is not an option anymore: content strategy has become a necessary tool to keep the audience constantly engaged.

 Doing it right, though, is another thing.